 Logging across site is electronically entered into a Tara specific database through tablets or laptops.
-The geology is split into lithology, alteration and mineralization with visual estimates given for any mineralization noted in the core.
-Major Faults are used as domain boundaries structures and are either logged as individual intervals depending on the importance of the fault or combined into the lithology.
+The geology is split into lithology, alteration and mineralisation with visual estimates given for any mineralisation noted in the core.
+Major faults are used as domain boundary structures and are either logged as individual intervals depending on the importance of the fault or combined into the lithology.
 Once the core is logged photographs are taken and stored on the network.